|Firefighters from the 2024th Engneer Aviation Fire Fighting Platoon

 personnel returned to their units.

-at Army Air Force Station174.
-However, its origin dates back to November 1943 upon the arrival at this station of
+Army Air Force Station174.
+However, its origin dates back to November 1943 upon the arrival at this station of the

-organization as Fire Marshall.
+as Fire Marshall.
 His crew consisted of six men in the Station Complement Fire Fighting Section.
+They

-They immediately set about organizing a Fire Department with the aid of RAF fire equipment with which the
+immediately set about organizing a Fire Department with the aid of RAF fire equipment with which the station is

-station is basically stocked, fire extinguishers, two British Crash Tenders, and two British Trailer Fire
+basically stocked, fire extinguishers, two British Crash Tenders, and two British Trailer Fire Pumps……Special

 2113th Engineer Aviation Fire Fighting Platoon